joe-reed/adr-tips/README.md

 ### Reference other ADRs 📝
 Decisions from other ADRs can form assumptions for following ADRs, so make sure you refer back to them to provide full context.

-### Don’t assume anything is obvious 🤷‍
+### Don't assume anything is obvious 🤷‍
 Different readers could have different experience or expertise that could lead them to a different conclusion.

 Anticipate that someone could be reading your ADR in 5-10 years when industry standards are completely different.

 ### Ask "5 whys" 🤔
-Interrogate your context / decision drivers.
-Dig down into the real underlying reasons and replace broader statements with the heart of the issue/context.
+Interrogate your context/decision drivers.
+Dig down into the real underlying reasons and replace broader statements with the heart of the issue.

 ### Be honest 🤥
 Avoid retrospectively painting a picture to explain a decision - put the real reasons, no matter what they are.

-Don’t shy away from recording "political" decisions accurately.
+Don't shy away from recording "political" decisions accurately.
 Include business context, external pressures, personal preferences - whatever the _actual_ reason is for the decision being made.

 This may force the team to confront uncomfortable truths or biases - but this is healthy and important to include as part of the reasons for a decision.

 ### Be concise 🤏
 Nobody wants to read a wall of text.
 Be economical with words.
-Don’t be afraid of coming across as blunt.
+Don't be afraid of coming across as blunt.

-Don’t feel the need to pad things out - short and to the point ADRs with only a couple of bullet points are fine (as long as you’re comprehensive!)
+Don't feel the need to pad things out - short and to the point ADRs with only a couple of bullet points are fine (as long as you're comprehensive!)

 ### Use full sentences 🖋️
 Despite the previous point, favour full sentences, good grammar and organised paragraphs.
 Writing in shorthand can leave statements open to interpretation and cause confusion.